-5. Abuse and neglect
+5. Abuse, neglect and exploitation

 For the purposes of this policy, "abuse" is defined as a form of maltreatment of a child which involves inflicting harm or failing to act to prevent harm.
-Harm can include ill treatment that is not physical as well as the impact of witnessing the ill treatment of others - this can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse.
+Harm can include ill treatment that is not physical as well as the impact of witnessing the ill treatment of others - this can be particularly relevant, for example, when children see, hear or experience domestic abuse and its effects.
 Children may be abused in a family, institutional or community setting by those known to them or by others, e.g. via the internet.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 Children may be abused by one or multiple adults or other children.